mrdiamonddirt/htmlLesson/README.md

                 <li>Law abiding citizen</li>
             </ol>
         <p>
-            I was interested in joining CodeNation because i would like to deveop my skills in the field of web development
+            I was interested in joining CodeNation because i would like to develop my skills in the field of web development
         </p>
         <ol>
             <li name="listitem1"> what skills i want to develop